Imira-S-R/ToDoApp/README.md

-# ManageMyTime
+# ManageMyTasks

-A Time Management App Made Using Flutter And SQLite
+A Task Management App Made Using Flutter And SQLite
 =======
 Basic To Do App Created Using Flutter And SQLite Database.
 More Features Will Be Added Soon.